 While many cranes are built to navigate rough terrain, large bumps or rises on the path to the final crane location could cause issues.
 Hazards like unstable ground, ditches or drop offs could also be dangerous.
 Also look for scaffolding, tree branches or hanging power lines that could cause problems.
 At Maxim we will work with you to remedy any of these issues before the crane arrives including an on-site evaluation and engineering services.

 Conduct a Jobsite Pre-Inspection

-As noted above, Maxim’s team will conduct pre-lift job walks, job hazard analysis as well as daily risk meetings while the crane is on site.
+As noted above, Maxim’s team will conduct pre-lift planning and job walks, job hazard analysis as well as daily risk meetings while the crane is on site.
 Before the crane’s arrival, we’ll schedule a site pre-inspection by one of our specialized experts.
 Our expert will review ground stability and overall accessibility for the crane before it arrives on-site and ask for any corrections to be made.

 Implement Advance Safety Measures

 Beyond all measures, safety is the most important aspect of renting a crane.
 From OSHA requirements and training to operator certification and daily safety communications, Maxim will help you coordinate all the safety aspects of your crane rental.
 This is the Maxim Advantage.

 At Maxim Crane Works, we will help you with all stages of your project including, project assessment, project engineering, transportation, project management, project equipment selection and project safety.
 Our comprehensive approach ensures you have the best and safest experience when you rent a crane from us.
 Get a quote today or contact us with questions about your next crane rental.